 About RPG Research

 1) To clearly establish, through rigorous scientific testing, the therapeutic and educational effects of role-playing gaming on participants.
-While considering the potential relevance of correlated factors, the primary focus will be contributing to the body of causal research information.
+To determine the potential relevance of correlated factors, the primary focus will be contributing to the body of causal research information.

-2) Based on established research, using relevant evidence-based and theory-based approaches to intervention design built on best practices for facilitation techniques, design and implement intervention programs using various forms of role-playing games (tabletop, live-action (LARP), and computer-based) as a therapeutic and/or educational modality.
+2) Based on established research, using relevant evidence-based and theory-based approaches to design, develop and implement intervention programs using various forms of role-playing games (tabletop, live-action (LARP), and computer-based) as a therapeutic and/or educational modality.

 Currently this site is mostly working as a portal/aggregation/repository of information related to these topics.

 To date approximately 80 studies have been published related to participation in role playing games and their effects on participants.
 Most of these studies have relied solely on meta-research, correlative data, individual case studies, or very small sample groups, and do not clearly prove causality.